arthvadrr/allo_carto/README.md

 - `in` / `ain` / `ein`: `an`
 - `un`: `uhn`

 The final `n` usually means do the french nasal sound but idk, it's confusing so we include it a lot anyway.
-I could use someone to look through them and correct them as needed.

 ## Style Guide